nextflow-io/nextflow/docs/sharing.rst

 User inputs
 -------------

-Nextflow scripts can be easily parametrised to allows users to provide their own input data.
+Nextflow scripts can be easily parametrised to allow users to provide their own input data.
 Simply declare on the top of your script all the parameters it may require as shown below::

   params.my_input = 'default input file'